0xCoto/simpleReader/README.md

 ### NOTE: This work is currently under development and requires further documentation.

 # simpleReader
 **simpleReader** is the software used for the analysis of pulsar data obtained with the ISEC TLM-18 Telescope.
 Unlike other tools like PRESTO (which definitely offers a richer variety of plots), it calculates and displays the average spectrum of the observation, which makes RFI detection easier.
 Most of the data processing is carried out using [`NumPy`](https://numpy.org/) arrays, which makes the algorithms run faster, with a relatively low computational expense.
-The two main functionalities are **epoch folding**, **S/N detection**, **visual indication of the pulse width/DM**, **Power vs Frequency vs Phase**, and **automatic pulse phase detection**, which will be useful for glitch detection in the near future (although a method for pulse phase calibration shall be investigated in order to account for imperfections in the timing accuracy of the instrumentation of the telescope (particularly the superheterodyne receiver)). **Power vs Frequency vs Time** (subtracts data unassociated with the pulsar pulses) is already built, and will soon be implemented.
+The two main functionalities are **incoherent de-dispersion**, **epoch folding**, **S/N detection**, **visual indication of the pulse width/DM**, **Power vs Frequency vs Phase**, and **automatic pulse phase detection**, which will be useful for glitch detection in the near future (although a method for pulse phase calibration shall be investigated in order to account for imperfections in the timing accuracy of the instrumentation of the telescope (particularly the superheterodyne receiver)). **Power vs Frequency vs Time** (subtracts data unassociated with the pulsar pulses) is already built, and will soon be implemented.
 PoC example:
 <p align="center">
   <img src="https://i.imgur.com/xE3SMTd.png" alt="Power vs Frequency vs Time"/>
 </p>